LibertyDSNP/spec/pages/Frequency/Publishing.md

 # Announcement Publishing

-On Frequency, [Announcements](../DSNP/Announcements.md) are mapped to Schemas which in turn publish Frequency Messages or Stateful Storage changes.
+On Frequency, [Announcements](../DSNP/Announcements.md) are mapped to Schemas which in turn publish Frequency Messages.
 Frequency Messages are either individual Announcements from a particular user, or a Batch Publication with a multitude of possible users.
-Frequency Stateful Storage is either direct Announcements from a particular user or [User Data](./UserData.md) changes.

 <!-- Links to https://frequency-chain.github.io/frequency should be updated with links to docs.frequency.xyz when able to be -->